rms-support-letter/rms-support-letter.github.io/README.md

-# A open letter in support of RMS.
+# An open letter in support of RMS.

 To sign, create a file in `_data/signed/` named `<username>.yaml` with the following content: